Powered roller belts are also called motorized roller

 picture.
 Stretch: 20%.

-lets you use one size for two different center distances (e.g., 3" and 3.5").
-Moves
+let you use one size for two different center distances (e.g., 3" and 3.5").
+Easily moves

-of the MDR.
-Lower installation tension makes it easy to install.
+resistance.
+Lower installation tension makes them relatively easy to install.
 See adjacent

 - Long-Life .235” (6mm) HT GREEN belt 85A Color:

 translucent green.
 For boxes up to 120 lbs (15 lbs/roller).
 Max